qzheng527/occlum/demos/bigdl-llm/README.md

     --repo-id-or-model-path /models/chatglm2-6b
 ```

-For both examples, more arguments info could refer to BigDL-LLM [chatglm2](https://github.com/intel-analytics/BigDL/tree/main/python/llm/example/CPU/HF-Transformers-AutoModels/Model/chatglm2).

 ## LLM Inference Benchmark

-Based on the [benchmark](https://github.com/intel-analytics/BigDL/tree/main/python/llm/dev/benchmark) demo from BigDL, a simple [benchmark](./benchmarks/) is provided to measure the performance of LLM inference both in host and in TEE.
+Based on the [benchmark](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/dev/benchmark) demo from IPEX-LLM, a simple [benchmark](./benchmarks/) is provided to measure the performance of LLM inference both in host and in TEE.

 Output will be like:
 ```